MV10/CommandLineSwitchPipe/README.md

 #### `Advanced.MessageLogLevel`
 Defines the default `LogLevel` for routine activity messages.
 Defaults to `Debug` since these messages are unlikely to be interesting to typical utility end-users.
 Other options are `Information` or `Trace`.
 You should not set this to `Warning`, `Error` or `Critical`.
 Actual errors in the library will automatically be written with those elevated `LogLevel` flags, regardless of how this property is configured.

+#### `Advanced.LinuxWaitAfterWriteMS`
+On Windows, writing to a pipe is followed by the `WaitForPipeDrain` command, but this throws a "Platform Not Supported" exception on Linux.
+This provides a short asynchronous delay after a write operation (250ms by default) to allow the other end time to read the contents of the pipe stream.